We're In The middle of a climate and biodiversity crisis

-Currently we operate as an online community of over 150 people via WhatsApp groups and Zoom meetings and now with our new forum which enables us a place for more in depth discussions.
-We hope one day to go back to the heady days of meeting in person above the pub in Clifton with a pint and a packet of crisps..
+Currently we operate as an online community of over 200 people via WhatsApp groups and Zoom meetings; we also have a forum which enables us a place for more in depth discussions.

 If you’d like to join us please register here and become part of our community.
 Once you’ve registered you’ll be able to request a link to join our main WhatsApp group which we limit to announcements.
 Check out the group info for links to WhatsApp subgroups.

 Subgroups aim to meet monthly, as and when needed or when time allows.
 Main meetings are held quarterly when each subgroup feeds back to the main group to keep everyone updated.

 Whilst the WhatsApp group is our main port of information, our forum provides a platform for extended discussion, and to voice your own thoughts.
 It’s always helpful to introduce yourself and say how you found us.

 We understand we all have limited capacity at times, so it’s great to have more people to keep things moving when others need to stand down for a bit.